WarlockW/uer/Pretraining-model-examples.md

                     --config_path models/birnn_config.json --learning_rate 5e-4 \
                     --world_size 8 --gpu_ranks 0 1 2 3 4 5 6 7 --embedding word --encoder bilstm --target bilm
 ```
-The corpus format of ELMo is identical with GPT.
+The corpus format of ELMo is identical with GPT-2.
 We can pre-train ELMo through *--embedding word*, *--encoder bilstm*, and *--target bilm*. <br>
 *--embedding word* denotes using traditional word embedding.
 LSTM does not require position embedding.
-In addition, layernorm is not commonly used in traditional RNN related models.
-So we can use *--remove_embedding_layernorm* .
-Nevertheless, it doesn't matter if layernorm is added.
+In addition, we specify *--remove_embedding_layernorm* and the layernorm after word embedding is removed.

 #### T5
 T5 proposes to use seq2seq model to unify NLU and NLG tasks.
 With extensive experiments, T5 recommend to use encoder-decoder architecture and BERT-style objective function (the model predicts the masked words).
 The example of using T5 for pre-training: